‘How can I increase my rankings in TripAdvisor?’

 You Need a System

 Do you have a system for generating reviews?
 Many operators don’t.
-Your TripAdvisor rankings – and thereby, a potential large source of your revenue – depends on it.
-Their statistics show that listings with 11+ reviews receive 26% more engagement, so – clearly – they are going to reward that.
+Your TripAdvisor rankings – and thereby, a potential large source of your revenue – depend on it.
+Their statistics show(opens in a new tab) that listings with 11+ reviews receive 26% more engagement, so clearly they are going to reward that.

 After The Trip, Get That Review – Stat!